latex3/latex3.github.io/_posts/2015-10-13-issue-23-of-latex2e-news-released.md

 title: "Issue 23 of LaTeX2e news released"
 date: 2015-10-13 00:00:00
 description: "Issue 23 of LaTeX2e news released.
 Beginning of October a new LaTeX maintenance relase was published and should by now be available for update."
+excerpt: "Issue 23 of LaTeX2e news released.
+Beginning of October a new LaTeX maintenance relase was published and should by now be available for update."
 categories: news
 tags: [latex2e, latex-news]
 ---